Queen II: "Father to Son"

-"Father to Son" was written by May and features heavy metal sections as well as a quiet piano part, which May also played.
+"Father to Son" was written by May and features heavy metal sections as well as quiet piano parts, in which both May and Mercury played.
 Like "Procession", "Father to Son" has parts with May on multi-tracked guitar played through the Deacy Amp.
 It is written from the father's perspective when talking or thinking about his son.
 Queen immediately added "Father to Son" to their live setlists.
 In 1975, it was dropped from live shows, but revived a few times in 1976.
 The song covers a two-octave range: Mercury (G3-A4), Taylor (G4-A5).

 "White Queen (As It Began)"

 Written by May in 1968, this song features contrasting acoustic and heavy metal sections.
 May explained that he conceived the idea for this song while reading The White Goddess by Robert Graves.
 The song also had personal significance for May; he drew inspiration from a fellow student whom he revered and thought represented the idea of the "perfect woman".
 In a later interview he said, "I remember being totally in love with this girl from biology, and I never ever talked to her...I [was] dared to ask out this girl, and she became a lifelong friend, it's very strange...".
-The song features May playing his Hairfred acoustic guitar.
+The song features May playing his Hallfredh acoustic guitar.
 The guitar had been given a replacement hardwood bridge, chiselled flat, with a small piece of fret wire placed between it and the strings, which lay gently above.
 The strings produce the buzzing effect of a sitar.

 "White Queen" was performed regularly between 1974 and 1977, and last performed in London in 1978.
-The live version usually included a long instrumental break that was not part of, or omitted from, the album version.
+The live version usually included a long instrumental break with Mercury on piano that was not part of, or omitted from, the album version.